Glensheen murders: Aftermath

-Marjorie spent nearly two years in prison in the 1980s for arson of her own home shared with third husband, Wally Hagen, who died in 1992.
+After Caldwell's death Marjorie was accused of bigamy, arson and attempted murder.
+She spent nearly two years in prison in the 1980s for the arson of her own home shared with third husband, Wally Hagen, who died in 1992.
 Upon her release from prison, she was arrested for arson again, receiving a fifteen year sentence.
 About three years after her release from prison, she was arrested for computer fraud and several other counts.
 She pleaded guilty to fraud and removing money from the bank account of Roger Sammis, who prior to his death had been under her care.
 She received three years probation in 2009.

+Musical

+A musical retelling of the story was created in 2017 by Jeffrey Hatcher and Chan Poling and has run on and off in Minnesota since then.
+In May 2026 the musical received its first performance outside of the USA with a premiere in Belgium.